owncloud/libre-graph-api/README.md

 # Libre Graph Api

 An API for open Cloud Collaboration.
+See the [Libre Graph Home](https://libregraph.github.io/) for more details.

 This API is inspired by [Microsoft Graph API](https://developer.microsoft.com/en-us/graph).

 ## Goal

-This projects goal is to provide an open source standard for open Cloud Collaboration.
+The project goal is to provide an open source standard for open Cloud Collaboration.

+Libre Graph is open source and open to any open source project that implements endpoints of the API.

 ## Specification